 The refreshing and stimulating effect of drinking mint tea is also believed to help to boost mental alertness and concentration.
 The scent of peppermint tea stimulates the limbic system, making you more alert – a perfectly delicious way to boost your focus and ace your test.

 Dragonfly’s Mint teas

 With all these mint tea benefits, why wait to try it out for yourself?
 Whether you’re a mint purist or a herbal explorer, we think you’ll find something to love in our carefully selected and blended teas.

 Our Pure Peppermint tea is made using sustainably sourced organic peppermint leaves slowly dried to retain their special essential oils.
 Deliciously fresh and reviving with a slight sweetness, it is a classic at any time of day.

 Our refreshing Garden Mint & Verbena from our Tea House Collection of large leaf pyramid teas is great for those who like a sweetly herbal and aromatic tea with a softly citrus finish.
 A true pleasure for your senses!

-One of our newest teas, Herb Garden Digestif has been inspired by celebrated herbs from the British and European botanical traditions.
+One of our newest teas, Mint Garden Digestif has been inspired by celebrated herbs from the British and European botanical traditions.
 This gently vibrant and soothing blend combines organic peppermint with other organic herbs said to support digestion such as fennel seed, ginger and nettle.
 Perfect to cleanse the palate and settle the system after a heavy meal, it has become one of our favourites.